Who to contact out of hours?

 • Rinse your mouth with a mild salt-water solution.

-• Use a wet piece of gauze or tea bag to apply pressure to the bleeding site.
-Hold for 15 to 20 minutes.
+• Take a dampened piece of gauze or a tea bag and gently apply firm pressure to the affected area.
+Maintain this pressure for a duration of 15 to 20 minutes.

-• To both control the bleeding and relieve any pain, hold a cold compress to the outside of the mouth or cheek in the affected area for 5 to 10 minutes.
+• To both control the bleeding and relieve any pain, press and hold to the outside of the mouth or cheek in the affected area for 5 to 10 minutes.

-• If the bleeding will not stop, contact us right away or go to a hospital emergency department.
-Continue to apply pressure on the bleeding site with the gauze until you can be seen and treated.
+• If the bleeding persists and does not stop, it is imperative to immediately contact us or visit a hospital emergency department.
+Sustain pressure on the bleeding site using the gauze until you can receive appropriate care and treatment.
+Your prompt action is crucial in addressing the situation effectively.

 Contact us